-Yacht Club Games’ Shovel Knight is a game whose Kickstarter campaign‘s success may be attributable to, above other merits, nostalgia for the NES era of games whose aesthetics and gameplay Shovel Knight promised to deliver.
+Yacht Club Games’ Shovel Knight is a game whose Kickstarter campaign‘s success may be attributable to, above other merits, nostalgia for the SNES era of games whose aesthetics and gameplay Shovel Knight promised to deliver.
 It’s a winning formula, and one on which many other projects have been happy to capitalize: sell the gaming population its own childhood.

-Such projects, often full of wry nods toward and inside jokes from NES titles, wear the clothes of classics.
+Such projects, often full of wry nods toward and inside jokes from NES and SNES titles, wear the clothes of classics.
 They have pixel art as a matter of convention, and scrolling text as a matter of principle.
 But Shovel Knight is a special game, because it does not merely wear the clothes of the classics; it is a classic, every bit as deserving of acclaim and status as are the titles whose trappings got it funded.

 Last week I wrote about Spelunky as the modern version of the greatness that was the original Super Mario Bros.
 Whereas Spelunky is necessarily contemporary, and never could have existed thirty years ago, Shovel Knight‘s decades-old forebears could have comfortably coexisted with Yacht Club Games’ production.

 While Shovel Knight is by no means just a game that’s dressed like a SNES action platformer, it nevertheless is a game that’s dressed like a SNES title, and done so more thoroughly and convincingly than slews of indie games in the intervening years.

 Shovel Knight has scrolling screen transitions, pixel art, a chiptune soundtrack, a minimal title card, a damsel-in-distress plot, an overlaid-grid world map, secrets in the level tiles, and a screen-top information bar with static elements.
 As clear as it is that this game was influenced by Mega Man, Mario, Castlevania, and even DuckTales, Shovel Knight embodies the style as well as the substance of its parts.